Theawmaster/CryptoVote-FYP/README.md

 # CryptoVote – Cryptographic Electronic Voting System (NTU FYP)

 **CryptoVote** is a secure, privacy-preserving e-voting prototype developed as a Final Year Project (FYP) at Nanyang Technological University (NTU), Singapore.
-It integrates advanced cryptographic techniques—digital signatures, blind signatures, and homomorphic encryption—across the full election lifecycle.
+It integrates advanced cryptographic techniques such as digital signatures, blind signatures, and homomorphic encryption that spans across the full election lifecycle.

 > ⚠️ For educational and research use only.
 Not suitable for real-world governmental deployments.